Why Your Company Needs to Run a Blog Now

 If you’re running a tax advisory firm, for example, you’ll want to have a set of articles or blog posts dedicated to various tax rates in the world.
 The people looking for tax rates are dealing with tax issues at the moment and are highly receptive to products or services that will alleviate their pains.

 Lillydoo, a German diaper brand, publishes articles on its official website to help parents with their pregnancy or newborn.
 Here are some published articles by Lillydoo:

 - Don’t be afraid of the doctor visit

 - 10 questions to ask yourself before naming your baby

-While the articles have almost no relation to diapers, they are topics which would be of interest for those customers who would buy diapers later down the road.
-These are mothers who are pregnant or just had a baby, a father looking answers to help his baby with fever, or parents looking for ideas online to name their child.
+While the articles have almost no relation to diapers, they are topics that would be of interest for those customers who would buy diapers later down the road.
+These are mothers who are pregnant or just had a baby, a father looking for answers to help his baby with a fever, or parents looking for ideas online to name their child.

 Lillydoo wants them to visit the website, and once there, readers would also be introduced to Lillydoo’s products.
 This is highly effective brand-building.
 It yields permanent results as soon as the article is published and starts ranking on search engines.

 Hence, creating a strategic content marketing plan should be at the top of your list.